November Birth Flower: Mums!

 The Chrysanthemum in History

-The chrysanthemum dates back to the 15th century B.C.
-China, where it was grown as a flowering herb, used in salads and teas.
+The chrysanthemum dates back to the 15th century B.C. in China, where it was grown as a flowering herb and used in salads and teas.
 In Chinese art, the chrysanthemum is one of the four plants that make up the Four Gentlemen, representing the four seasons, along with the plum blossom, the orchid, and the bamboo.
-It was long used in China as a remedy for headaches, reducing blood pressure, and as an anti-inflammatory.
+It has been used in China for a long time as a remedy for headaches, to reduce blood pressure, and as an anti-inflammatory.
 It has also been offered to the elderly as a symbol of long life and good luck.

 By the 17th century, chrysanthemums were introduced to Europe and then the United States.